theislab/LODE/feature_segmentation/README.md

 The annotation masks as well as visualizations are saved in the same directory as the label conversion python file.

-## reproducing the test results from the above linked manuscript
+## generating the test results from the above linked manuscript

 see the best perfoming models in the evaluate_cv_ensemble.py file (exchange the path to the cv_runs model directory (/storage/groups/ml01/datasets/projects/20201010_LODE_segmentation/feature_segmentation/cv_runs)).